dataiscool/intelligence-as-a-feeling/readme.md

 To use the content of this project for commercial purposes, please contact the authors at [contact email] to discuss terms and obtain a commercial license.
 The commercial license will ensure that the authors are fairly compensated for the use of their work in commercial applications.

-#### Full License Text

-For the full terms and conditions of the Custom Non-Commercial License (CNCL), please refer to the LICENSE file included in this repository.

 ---

 © 2024 Fillipi Bittencourt.
 All rights reserved.